maggardcolin/better-canvas-grades-page/README.md

 # Better Canvas Grades Page Extension
 - Chrome extension that calculates and displays the mean and median grades for a given class, useful for determining your relative position in classes that are curved.
-- Options to hide ungraded assignments and to view percentages rather than points earned.
+- Options to hide ungraded assignments/categories and to view percentages rather than points earned.
-- Several other text and visual changes to make the page a bit better (most changes are minor but helpful in my opinion), such as hiding ungraded assignments and categories.
+- Several other text and visual changes to make the page a bit better (most changes are minor but helpful in my opinion), such as cleaning up the sidebar and bottom of the page, as well as displaying the title of the class at the top of the page rather than your name.
 - Should work with major Canvas extensions like Better Canvas and Tasks for Canvas (I use these).

 ## Example Output from CompSci 354